shubhgaur37/UCD-Autumn-Modern-Regression-Analysis/README.md

 - **Files**:
   - `Assignment1.pdf`: Assignment questions.
-  - `data_simulation.csv`: Dataset used for the analysis in Question 4.
+  - `data_simulation.csv`: Dataset used for the analysis in the assignment.
-  - `houses.csv`: Dataset used for the analysis in Question 5.
-  - `abalone.csv`: Dataset used for the analysis in Question 6.
+  - `abalone.csv`: Dataset used for the analysis in the assignment.
   - `Solution.html`: Solution hosted on GitHub Pages.
   - `Solution.qmd`: Quarto Markdown file with the solutions.